 Our laser upgrade kits are versatile tools that can be used for many projects and applications.
 It is extremely good at engraving objects such as wood, and even cutting thin materials like plastic and balsa wood.
 It is also good as a foam cutter, working on some hobby foams and the pink foam from Home Depot.
-We have done most of these applications at 1W to 2W power levels, which is plenty of power to get the job done.

 The laser can be focused to a very small spot, which can give it the opportunity to engrave and mark very small fonts and logos or pictures with very fine detail.
 Since the spot is so small, there are no obvious “rectangular” oddities that appear with some other diode laser etching machines.